 Welcome to the online world of the History Interpreter.
-I will be presenting a programme of online talks that are open to all.
+I am presenting a programme of online talks that are open to all.
 The topics include British family history, social history and local history.
-Some will be hosted by Mistress Agnes in my stead.
-Each session will be delivered via the Zoom platform and will last approximately one hour.
+Each session is delivered via the Zoom platform and will last approximately one hour.
 Most sessions will be accompanied by a comprehensive handout and there will be occasional offers and prizes for attendees.
-There is a nominal charge of £2.50 per session, or £20 for the 2020 series.
+There is a nominal charge of £2.50 per session for the 2020 series.
 The days and times vary to accommodate a worldwide audience.
-At present, these are live sessions and can only be watched at the time stated.
-I am investigating the possibility of making them available afterwards, so watch this space.
+These are live sessions and can only be watched at the time stated.
 Please contact me for details of how to attend.
+Bookings need to be made at least 24 hours before the talk starts.
 For details of more presentations, arranged by other organisations, please see here.
-Bookings need to be made at least 24 hours before the talk starts.

 7.00pm BST Saturday 10 October 2020 Ship to Shore: researching seagoing ancestors

 This session will cover a range of documentary sources and websites that might be useful to researchers wishing to learn more about those who went to sea, or were part of coastal communities.
 It looks at records relating to travel, employment and the hazards of the ocean.

 7.00pm BST Friday 23 October 2020 (*Take care with time difference*) ’Til Death Us Do Part: a look at the history of medicine 1300-1948